rspamd/rspamd.com/doc/modules/phishing.md

 }
 ~~~

-If an anchoring (actual as opposed to phished) domain is found in a map
-referenced by the maps in `exceptions` setting then the related symbol is
-yielded and the URL is not checked further.
-This allows making exclusions
-for known redirectors, especially ESPs.
+If an actual (as opposed to phished) domain is detected in a map referred to by the `exceptions` setting, then the associated symbol is returned, and the URL is not checked further.
+This feature allows exclusions to be made for known redirectors, particularly ESPs.

-Further to this, if the phished domain is found in a map referenced by
-`phishing_exceptions` the related symbol is yielded and the URL not checked
-further.
-This allows fine-grained control to avoid false positives and
-enforce some really bad phishing mails, such as bank phishing or other
-payments system phishing.
+In addition, if a phished domain is detected in a map referred to by `phishing_exceptions`, the associated symbol is returned, and the URL is not checked further.
+This feature allows for fine-grained control to prevent false positives and to identify highly dangerous phishing emails, such as those targeting banks or payment systems.

 Finally, the default symbol is yielded- if `domains` is specified then
 only if the phished domain is found in the related map.

-Maps for this module can consist of effective second level domain parts (eSLD)
-or whole domain parts of the URLs (FQDN) as well.
+The maps used in this module can consist of either effective second-level domain parts (eSLD) or whole domain parts of the URLs (FQDN).

 ## Openphish support

-Since version 1.3, there is [openphish](https://openphish.com) support in rspamd.
-Now rspamd can load this public feed as a map (using HTTPS) and check URLs in messages using
-openphish list.
-If any match is found, then rspamd adds symbol `PHISHED_OPENPHISH`.
+Starting from version 1.3, Rspamd provides support for [openphish](https://openphish.com)  This public feed can be loaded as a map in Rspamd using HTTPS and utilized to check URLs in messages against the openphish list.
+In case of any match, Rspamd adds the symbol `PHISHED_OPENPHISH`.

-If you use research or commercial data feed, rspamd can also use its data and gives
-more details about URLs found: their sector (e.g. 'Finance'), brand name (e.g.
-'Bank of Zimbabwe') and other useful information.
+Moreover, if you are using a research or commercial data feed, Rspamd can also leverage its data to provide more details about the URLs detected, such as their sector (e.g., "Finance"), brand name (e.g., "Bank of Zimbabwe"), and other relevant information.

-There are couple of options available to configure openphish module:
+To configure the openphish module, there are a couple of available options:

 ~~~ucl
 phishing {